 It’s easy to feel that teens are being disrespectful when they stop asking permission for leaving the house among other things.
 Parenting expert Rosina McAlpine, Ph.D., recommends a three-step approach to staying calm.
 When a teen says, for example, “I’m going to a party!” and this upsets you, try the following:

 - Stop.
 Take a breath before you react and respond.

 - Empathize.
 Show you understand that your child is growing up.
 “I know parties are great and you really want to go …”

 - Educate.
 Ask your child important questions. “ But first I need more information.
-Will a parent be there?
+Will a parent be home?
 Who is the designated driver?
 What if they drink?”
 Educate your child on the possible dangers by asking questions and listening to their answers.
 Make it clear you love your child and just want them safe.